Gold, Vanadium and Base Metal Exploration in Québec

 Atlas (100% Tarku)

 The 4,870-hectare Atlas gold-zinc-silver-copper project features characteristics similar to those of the Bousquet formation in the southern Abitibi region, which hosts the LaRonde gold-zinc-copper-silver mine.
-The property also displays volcanogenic massive sulphide-style (VMS) mineralization.
+The property also displays volcanogenic massive sulfide-style (VMS) mineralization.

 In 2017, Tarku initiated an exploration program on the Atlas property.
 The program included ground and airborne till, humus and rock sampling.
 The company collected 80 till and humus samples across the property.
 Results from the program identified an area with elevated gold grain counts in the south-central portion of the property.